What is spring water? The answer seems so simple. It’s water … from a spring. Right? If only it were that easy.

 The very best spring water can be delivered right to your door.

-Since Mountain Valley’s inception in 1871, the company has known just how wonderful its natural spring water tastes.
+Since Mountain Valley’s inception in 1871, the company has known just how wonderful its spring water tastes.
 It’s also known that folks across the country would want access to it.
-Mountain Valley became the first water company to deliver natural spring water from east to west across the United States of America.
+Mountain Valley became among the first water brands to deliver premium spring water from east to west across the United States of America.

 In fact, Mountain Valley’s waters have been voted Best in the World a whopping four times, including two wins for Best in the World Spring Water.

 Berkeley Springs’ judges rate the competition’s waters on everything from appearance, to aroma, to taste, mouthfeel and aftertaste.
 Their expert tastebuds draw water entries from as far away as Bosnia, Australia, Tasmania and Japan.
-And yet, for several years, the nearby all-American water from Mountain Valley has topped this diverse and international field.
+And yet, for several years, Mountain Valley has topped this diverse and international field.

-To tap into this purely sourced, award-winning, natural spring water, a spring water that definitively answers the question What is spring water?, one needn’t trek to the Ouachita Mountains.
+To tap into this purely sourced, award-winning spring water, a spring water that definitively answers the question What is spring water?, one needn’t trek to the Ouachita Mountains.
 One needn’t even leave their couch.